 It appeared to have some positive short term results for some people (shrinking tumors), but I was beginning to have some doubts about it working long term.
-This persisted for many months and I could not shake it.
+This uneasiness persisted for many months and I could not shake it.
 So I finally made the decision to take down my very popular post and youtube video about it.
 To date, that is the only post I’ve ever taken down.

-Dr. Gonzalez and his colleague Dr. Linda Isaacs have had remarkable success treating cancer patients with a non-toxic nutritional protocol that incorporates Gerson principles along with the late Dr. William Donald Kelley’s protocol which includes high doses of pancreatic enzymes and individualized diets depending on body type and cancer type.
-I have huge respect for them, not because of their theories, because they are getting results, including reversing “incurable” stage four cancers.
+Dr. Gonzalez and his colleague Dr. Linda Isaacs MD have had remarkable success treating cancer patients with a non-toxic nutritional protocol that incorporates some Gerson principles along with the late Dr. William Donald Kelley’s protocol which includes high doses of pancreatic enzymes and individualized diets depending on body type and cancer type.
+I have huge respect for them, not because of their theories, but because they are getting results, including reversing “incurable” stage four cancers.

 Recently Dr. Gonzalez wrote an eight part article series for Natural Health 365 on the history and failure of the ketogenic diet for cancer.
 Dr. Gonzalez’s nutritional cancer treatment expertise is much deeper than ANYONE currently promoting the ketogenic diet for cancer, because unlike anyone else promoting it, he actually treats cancer patients with nutrition every day.
-And that sealed the deal for me.

 There are thousands of people out there who have healed cancer naturally.
 I meet natural survivors constantly and even share their stories on this site.
-Most natural cancer healing protocols involve a radical change of diet and lifestyle that includes overdosing on nutrition with juicing, lots of raw plant food, little to no animal food, supplements, and herbal cleanses along with detox protocols like the liver/gallbladder flush, coffee enemas, etc. Those are all time-tested methods validated by a large body of long term survivors.
+Most natural cancer healing protocols involve a radical change of diet and lifestyle that includes overdosing on nutrition with juicing, lots of raw plant food, little to no animal food, supplements, and herbal cleanses along with detox protocols like the liver/gallbladder flush, coffee enemas, etc. Those are all time-tested methods validated by a large body of long-term survivors.

 I know a lot of long-term natural survivors, but I don’t know any long-term survivors who have used a ketogenic diet to heal.